Note to visitors: Other sites have copied information from this

 value may not be sufficiently accurate for various applications.
 Therefore,

-we will now improve the accuracy of the estimate.
+we will now improve the accuracy of the estimate using the method of paragraph 4.

 chosen well-spaced numbers over a range of 10,000:1, is helpful in explaining